-(5) After the greyhounds are placed in the lock-out kennels, no one, including the paddock judge and kennel master may be allowed to enter the lock-out kennels alone.
-No one except the paddock judge or kennel master may enter the lock-out kennels unless accompanied by either a commission employee or representative, or an executive of the race meet licensee.
+(5) After the greyhounds are placed in the lock-out kennels, no person, except a commission veterinarian, may enter the lock-out kennels alone.
+No one except a commission veterinarian may enter the lock-out kennels unless accompanied by either a commission employee or representative, or an executive/official of the race meet licensee.
 The paddock judge or kennel master must be notified in advance whenever anyone enters the lock-out kennels.